ibm-cloud-docs/vpc/cr-attach-subnet.md

 # Attaching subnets to a routing table
 {: #attach-subnets-routing-table}

 When you view details of a routing table, you can also view details of attached subnets, or attach a subnet to apply routing table routes to a particular subnet.
 Note that a routing table can be associated with multiple subnets.
-However, each subnet can only have one routing table assigned to it.
+However, each subnet can be assigned only one routing table.
-By default, any subnet not associated with a routing table is associated with the default routing table.
+By default, any subnet that is not associated with a routing table is associated with the default routing table.
 You can also reassign the routing table of a subnet to another subnet.
 {: shortdesc}

 You can attach a subnet to a routing table, or reassign a routing table to a particular subnet by using the UI, CLI, API, or Terraform.